 The restaurant is in a bright, laid-back room with a pub-like atmosphere.
 The kitchen is helmed by head chef Jordan Bayes, formally of fellow Smith stay Tuddenham Mill.
 His menu tours the fields and waters of the Norfolk’s Royal Coast, with most of the produce coming from local suppliers.
 Meats from the Holkham Estate grace the kitchen’s Josper grill, and ingredients like Norfolk lavender add a local finish to the cocktails.
 Try the Thornham oysters to start, then follow with dishes like flame-grilled Holkham venison with Wherry beer and chilli, house-smoked duck with bay leaf and onions, and charred mackerel with mead and honey.

 The spick and span, traditional pub-style bar boasts all the requisite cosiness and British bonhomie, plus a robust selection of local ales, artisanal Norfolk gin and other liquid lures.
 Settle in.

-Breakfast is served until 10am, lunch is available until 2.30pm and dinner is dished up until 9pm (9.30pm, on Fridays and Saturdays).
+From Wednesday to Sunday, breakfast is served until 10am, lunch is available until 2.30pm and dinner is dished up until 9pm (9.30pm, on Fridays and Saturdays).